 Exporting in a Shifting Legal Landscape

-GFTN and TRAFFIC's guide to legal exports, Exporting in a Shifting Legal Landscape, is aimed at companies that export, or intend to export, forest products to the US market.
-It is designed to allow companies to assess their own performance and offers advice on how they can meet the needs of their customers in the US—who are required to know that the forest products they import have been legally harvested and traded.
+GFTN and TRAFFIC's guide to legal exports, Exporting in a Shifting Legal Landscape, is aimed at companies that export, or intend to export, forest products to the US, EU and Australian markets.
+It is designed to allow companies to assess their own performance and offers advice on how they can meet the needs of their customers in the US, EU and Australia — who are required to know that the forest products they import have been legally harvested and traded.

 The guide is also of benefit to forest service, customs officers and other governmental officials who serve as enforcement officers in the national forest law and related legislation that apply to all stages of the supply chain from harvest to export and import.